gmolveau/books/the_pragmatic_programmer.md

 &middot; Assertions validate your assumptions.
 Use them to protect your code from an uncertain world.

 34. **Use Exceptions for Exceptional Problems** <br>
-&middot; &middot; Exceptions can suffer from all the readability and maintainability problems of classic spaghetti code.
+&middot; Exceptions can suffer from all the readability and maintainability problems of classic spaghetti code.
 Reserve exceptions for exceptional things.

 35. **Finish What You Start** <br>
 &middot; Where possible, the routine or object that allocates a resource should be responsible for deallocating it.

 36. **Minimize Coupling Between Modules** <br>
-&middot; &middot; Avoid coupling by writing "shy" code and applying the Law of Demeter.
+&middot; Avoid coupling by writing "shy" code and applying the Law of Demeter.

 37. **Configure, Don't Integrate** <br>
 &middot; Implement technology choices for an application as configuration options, not through integration or engineering.